Walter Bonatti: Matterhorn

-In February 1965, Bonatti tried with two companions to climb a new, direct route on Matterhorn Nordwand (north face) but the team was turned around by storm.
-Back in the valley his two friends had to leave.
-He considered his options then set off on 18 February 1965 for a second attempt alone.
+In February 1965, Bonatti tried with two companions to climb a new, direct route on Matterhorn Nordwand (north face) but the team was turned around by a storm.
+Back in the valley, his two friends had to leave.
+He considered his options and then set off on 18 February 1965 for a second attempt alone.
 Five days later he emerged on the summit, having completed a demanding climb of 1.200 metres rated ED+.
-This climb has been since rarely repeated solo and in winter, the three most notable repetitions being perhaps:
+This climb has since been rarely repeated solo and in winter, the three most notable repetitions being perhaps: